Consensys/quorum-explorer/README.md

 ### TODO:
-- multi contracts - types for list, bytes, I think addresses work?
+- multi contracts - types for bytes?
 - test multi params for the constructor